- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/29873_header-aerial.rev.1450206652.jpg)"/>

-If you feel the FAFSA (federal application) does not provide an accurate picture of your family’s financial situation, the forms on this page may help to explain and document your personal, special circumstance(s).
+If you feel the FAFSA (federal application) does not provide an accurate or complete picture of your family’s financial situation, the forms on this page may help to explain and document your personal, special circumstance(s).

-For the 2016-2017 Academic Year
+Forms for the 2020-21 Academic Year

-- Educational Expenses - parent paying $2000+ for him/herself or your younger sibling during 2016-2017 academic year
+- Educational Expenses - your parent pays $2000+ for his/her education, or for a siblings (grades K-12 only) during 2020-2021 academic year

-- Healthcare Expenses - parent paying $3000+ in 2015 or 2016, which are not paid with “pre-tax” dollars
+- Healthcare Expenses - parent pays $3000+ in 2018, 2019 or 2020 not paid with “pre-tax” dollars

-- Income Change for parent - parent experiencing a significant change in 2016 vs. 2015
+- Income Change (student) - a significant change vs. 2018

 - Second Household Expenses - parents married, but living in different homes in different cities

-- Unusual Expenses - parent paying $2000+ for daycare, funeral, legal, etc. in 2015 or 2016
+Unusual Expenses - parent paying $2000+ for childcare, funeral, legal, etc. in 2017, 2018 or 2019

 Tax Documents.
 New Requirements …